lobocv/simplerr/README.md

 type ErrorAttribute int

-// Define a specific key for the attribute const NotRetryable = ErrorAttribute(1)
+// Define a specific key for the attribute const RequestID = ErrorAttribute(1)

+requestID := "123-456-789"
-// Attach the `NotRetryable` attribute on the error serr := simplerr.New("user with that email already exists").
+// Attach the `RequestID` attribute on the error serr := simplerr.New("user with that email already exists").
 	Code(CodeConstraintViolated).
-	Attr(NotRetryable, true)
+	Attr(RequestID, requestID)

-// Get the value of the NotRetryable attribute isRetryable, ok := simplerr.GetAttribute(err, NotRetryable).(bool)
+// Get the value of the RequestID attribute gotRequestID, ok := simplerr.GetAttribute(err, RequestID).(string)
-// isRetryable == true
+// gotRequestID == "123-456-789"
 ```

 ## Detecting errors